Averin-Vladislav/OreshekNews/README.md

   * [gulp-uglifyjs](https://www.npmjs.com/package/gulp-uglifyjs)
   * [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer)
   * [gulp-uglifycss](https://www.npmjs.com/package/gulp-uglifycss)
-  For installing use command `$ npm install --save-dev [package-name]` in command prompt
+For installing use command `$ npm install --save-dev [package-name]` in command prompt.
+So now you can use gulp tasks such as:
+  * babel - for translate your code into earler standarts of EcmaScript
+  * scripts - for minifying and concatination your js-code
+  * styles - for minifying and concatination your css-styles
+  * sass - for compile your .sass files to .css
+  * watch - for upload any changes in your code